 Abraham paid tithes, and he lived 400 years before Mt Sinai.
 (Gen. 14:20).
 Jacob pledged, “Of all that You give me, I will certainly return a tenth to You” (Gen. 28:22).
 That was also 250+ years before Mt.
 Sinai.

-Under the Sinai Covenant, the command was that every third year, the tithe was to be “stored up within your gates” and then the Levite, the stranger, the orphan, and the widow could come and find food (Duet.
+Under the Sinai Covenant, the LORD commanded that every third year, the tithe was to be “stored up within your gates” and then the Levite, the stranger, the orphan, and the widow could come and find food (Duet.
 14:28-29).
 Most churches forget that one.
-If your church demands you give all of your tithe to them, show them that passage, and ask whether they delegate 1/3 for the poor.
+If your church demands you give all of your tithe to them exclusively, show them that passage, and ask whether they delegate 1/3 of all revenues for the poor.

-You might also keep in mind, that 1/3 of your taxes in the US, goes for social welfare programs.
-During the time of ancient Israel, the tithe was the social welfare program, along with servitude for six years, if one could not repay his debts.
+You might also keep in mind, that 1/3 of all income taxes in the US, goes for social welfare programs.
+During the time of ancient Israel, the tithe was the social welfare program, along with system of servitude for six years, if one could not repay his debts.

-“One tenth of your increase” - that was the tithe (Deut.
+“One tenth of your increase” - that was the amount to be paid as tithe (Deut.
 14:22).
 People calculate their “increase” in different ways.
-I’ve known folks who paid tithe on their gross - others on their net.
-And a few said that they pay tithe on “what's left” after they have paid for all their “essentials”.
+Some folks pay tithe on their gross, others on their net.
+A few pay tithe on “what’s left” after they have paid for all their “essentials.”
+That one is very subject to one’s attitude and how many items one considers “essential.”

-Over the last 36 years since I came to know the LORD personally, I have discovered that I cannot out-give HIM.
-The more I give to HIM, the more He seems to bless me.
+You see - it’s really between the individual and the LORD.
+If you trust Him, you will not feel a need to hold tightly to what you have.
+Over the last 42 years since I came to know the LORD personally, I have discovered that I cannot out-give HIM.
+The more I give, the more He blesses.

 Malachi 3:8-10 [The LORD said] “Will a man rob God?
 Yet you have robbed Me!